Kamil Lukoszek: Return to Górnik Zabrze

 On 5 July 2023, his return to Górnik was announced.
 He was transferred there on one-year deal with a provision in his contract allowing it to be extended until June 2025.
 After being assigned with squad number 17, he made his official first team debut for Górnik on 23 July in a 0–2 away loss against Radomiak Radom.
 On 27 August, he was given a red card during a 1–4 away loss to Jagiellonia Białystok, but the penalty was revoked by Polish Football Association three days later.
 He scored his first goal for his new team on 27 September 2023 in a 4–0 Polish Cup victory over GKS Katowice.
 On 29 March 2024, his contract was extended for a further year.
 During a 2–0 victory over Śląsk Wrocław on 14 April 2024, he scored the first career double.
 On 21 December 2024, Lukoszek extended his deal with the club until June 2028.

+Loan to Motor Lublin

+On 4 August 2026, Lukoszek joined another Ekstraklasa club Motor Lublin on a season-long loan with an option to buy.